 Neff, 48, has amyloidosis, a disease few have heard of and often can’t pronounce, so sometimes it is simply called “amyloid.”
 But there is nothing simple about this disease.

-“Light chain amyloidosis occurs when components of antibodies called light chains form amyloid deposits,” says Marc Semigran, MD, director of the MGH Heart Failure/Cardiac Transplant Program in the Institute for Heart, Vascular and Stroke Care.
+“Light chain amyloidosis occurs when components of antibodies called light chains form amyloid deposits,” says Marc Semigran, MD, director of the MGH Heart Failure/Cardiac Transplant Program.
 “These abnormal proteins build up in one or more of the organs in the body, including the kidneys, liver, spleen, nervous system – and in Lacy’s case the heart.”

 A fairly rare disease, Semigran and his team see roughly 30 amyloidosis patients a year, often sent by specialists from around the globe.
 “Some of these patients are referred from the Boston University Amyloid Center, with which we jointly work to treat patients with advanced cardiac amyloid,” says Semigran.